RMITLibrary/easy_cite/2022-build/markdown/apa7thed.md

 <!-- first accordion item -->
 ###### start-subtype-content

-Important: This is a guide only.
+**Important**: This is a guide only.
 To avoid losing marks:

-- Confirm the referencing requirements of your school with your lecturer, and Use the American Psychological Association.
+- Confirm the referencing requirements of your school with your lecturer, and Use the [American Psychological Association.
 (2020).
-Publication manual of the American Psychological Association (7th ed.).
-Opens in new window to clarify referencing rules or if you need more examples.
+Publication manual of the American Psychological Association (7th ed.)](https://rmit.primo.exlibrisgroup.com/permalink/61RMIT_INST/1adn3cm/alma9921781610801341). to clarify referencing rules or if you need more examples.
 This guide is based on this publication.
-APA is an author-date referencing style.
+APA is an **author-date** referencing style.
 You need to follow this style when acknowledging your information sources.

-- APA style requires that all references in a document are to be cited in-text, and that all in-text citations are compiled in a reference list at the end of the document.
-In-text citations appear within the body of the document and include details such as author(s) family name, year of publication, and page number(s) (if applicable).
-The reference list must provide full details of all in-text citations, and be arranged alphabetically by author.
+- APA style requires that all references in a document are to be cited in-text, and that all in-text citations are compiled in a reference list at the end of the document. **In-text citations** appear within the body of the document and include details such as author(s) family name, year of publication, and page number(s) (if applicable).
+The **reference list** must provide full details of all in-text citations, and be arranged alphabetically by author.

 ###### end-subtype-content